 Prepares students to assess, plan, implement and evaluate the clinical care of patients.
 Emphasizes oral health promotion, dental hygiene diagnosis, emergency preparation, patient communication and motivation.
 Explores the development of professional behaviors and skills and further development of clinical skills.
 Prerequisite: program consent.

 Providing patient care in a clinical setting.
 Stresses patient assessment, oral disease prevention and basic instrumentation techniques.
 Develops patient evaluation and treatment planning skills.
 Prerequisite: program consent.

 DH 333.
 Dental Hygiene Clinic II (2).

-Continued development of proficiency of clinical techniques emphasizing advanced periodontal instrumentation techniques.
+Continues developing proficiency in clinical techniques emphasizing advanced periodontal instrumentation techniques.
 Class meets during summer pre-session.
 Prerequisite: program consent.

 DH 334.
 Introduction to Evidence-Based Practice (2).

 Cross-listed as NURS 325.
-Overview of the process of evidence based practice for health care.
-Emphasizes the discovery and analysis of evidence to support clinical practice.
+Emphasizes the discovery, analysis and application of evidence to support clinical practice.
 Open to nonmajors.
-Prerequisite: program consent.
+Prerequisite: departmental consent.